 Dr. John Marshall, Strings Conductor

 Dr. Marshall holds degrees from three of the most prestigious music schools in the country: a BM from Indiana University, an MM from Yale University, and a DM from Northwestern University.
-At these schools Marshall studied with some of the most distinguished cellists in the world: Janos Starker, Aldo Parisot, and Hans Jensen.
-Marshall strives to combine the varying strengths of these three pedagogues into his own teaching methods.
-His doctoral dissertation focused on compositions for two cellos and orchestra.
+At these schools, Dr. Marshall studied with some of the most distinguished cellists in the world: Janos Starker, Aldo Parisot, and Hans Jensen.
+Dr. Marshall strives to combine the varying strengths of these three pedagogues into his own teaching methods.
+Dr. Marshall’s doctoral dissertation focused on compositions for two cellos and orchestra.